biddu7/biddu7/README.md

 > 4. Hover mouse of **Topic (Pages)**
 > 5. Click **Card (Tiles)** to open watch notes (texts) & images
 > 6. To view my **Digital Resume** click on the **Logo** or **Above Me** link
+> 7. You can print/generate printable content (Image or Text) using 'Add to Kart' or
 ---
 **C. Other social profile links:**
 [![LinkedIn](https://github.com/biddu7/biddu7/assets/27678248/d8e972d8-022a-4d8e-a8ec-70fc20e26531)](https://www.linkedin.com/in/joydeep-basu-4a760763/)